micmejia/bible-dump/NKJV/Job/Job 33.md

 In order to turn man _from his_ deed, And conceal pride from man,

 ###### 18
-He keeps back his soul from the Pit, And his life from [^c]perishing by the sword.
+He keeps back his soul from the Pit, And his life from perishing by the sword.

 ###### 19
 "_Man_ is also chastened with pain on his bed, And with strong _pain_ in many of his bones,

 ###### 20
-So that his life abhors bread, And his soul [^d]succulent food.
+So that his life abhors bread, And his soul succulent food.

 ###### 21
 His flesh wastes away from sight, And his bones stick out _which once_ were not seen.